 Paris Opera Garnier

 The Opera Garnier has been a source of mystery, enchantment and inspiration since it was constructed in the 19th century.
 Commissioned by Napoleon III, it’s one of the most distinguished opera houses in the world.
 The sumptuous building has inspired dozens of works of fiction, artists and painters.
 The famous house now hosts mostly ballets but also classical music concerts, operas and other events.
 Ticket prices vary, but they start as low as 22€.
 Discounts are available for students and groups.
 You’ll definitely need to book ahead as shows almost always sell out.

 Paris Opera Bastille

-The Opera Bastille is the city’s main opera hall.
+The Opera Bastille, also known as Opera de Paris, is the city’s main opera hall.
 The modern construction was inaugurated in 1989.
 The 2,700-seat space mainly hosts operas and philharmonic concerts.
 Despite its huge capacity, every seat at the Opera Bastille offers an unrestricted view of the stage.
 Additionally, the building was designed specifically to produce the perfect acoustics for opera and classical music.
 We highly recommend booking tickets ahead of time as shows often sell out.
-Visit the Opera Bastille’s website for show dates and to reserve your tickets.
-As with the Opera Garnier, prices vary but discounts are available.